wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/4-portal-css.md

 * CSS applies on load, it's faster because there no waiting for the document to finish loading.
 * CSS is always on and continues to apply to the relevant elements even if JavaScript changes the document structure and adds or removes the elements.
-* For certain tasks related to elements visibility and responsive layout CSS can be significantly simpler than JavaScript meaning less maintenance and less room for error.
+* For certain tasks related to elements visibility and responsive layout CSS can be simpler than JavaScript meaning less maintenance and less room for error.